-Applying the above two developments, a Carnol VI Process flowsheet is designed and is shown in Figure 5.
-The heat recovery around the molten tin reactor and the separation of hydrogen from the unreacted methane by pressure swing adsorption (PSA) to produce a pure H2 stream is shown in Fig. 6.
+Applying the above two developments, a Carnol VI process flowsheet is designed and is shown in Figure 5.
+The heat recovery around the molten tin reactor and the separation of hydrogen from the unreacted methane by pressure swing adsorption (PSA) to produce a pure H2 stream are shown in Figure 6.
 A heat and mass balance for Carnol VI indicates that the overall thermal efficiency for production of methanol is 49.7%.
-By storing the carbon or using it as a materials commodity, the net CO2 emission, taking credit for CO2 from the power plant is 13.0 KgCO2/GJ (30.2 lbs CO2/MMBTU) which represents an 83% reduction in CO2 emission compared to the production of methanol by conventional process, i.e. the steam reforming of natural gas.
-When methanol is used in internal combustion engines an additional 33% reduction in CO2 emission is obtained compared to the use of gasoline as automotive fuel.
+By storing the carbon or using it as a materials commodity, the net CO2 emission, taking credit for CO2 from the power plant, is 13.0 kgCO2/GJ (30.2 lb CO2/MMBtu) which represents an 83% reduction in CO2 emission compared to the production of methanol by conventional process; i.e., the steam reforming of natural gas.
+When methanol is used in IC engines an additional 30% reduction in CO2 emission is obtained compared to the use of gasoline as automotive fuel.